 Parking: One vehicle per group, space is limited.

 Boats storage and access: Boats more than five metres long are discouraged as space in the campsite is limited.
 Beach launching with 4WD only.
 Suitable for small vessels & kayaks.
 Water access from the campsite isn't guaranteed.

 Water is from a stream and should be boiled or treated before drinking.

-No fires/fireworks, or devices with a naked flame including califonts.
-Only gas cookers, fridge/freezers and lanterns may be used.
+No fires or fireworks, or devices with a naked flame including califonts.
+Only gas cookers, fridge, freezers and lanterns may be used.

 There are good fishing opportunities from the shore and on the water.
 Take only what you need from the sea and obey all fisheries regulations.